-What will I do every month, week and day to get me closer to my goals?
-I can say I will download resources to learn about blogging in the last weeks of 2018 to prepare myself for setting up my blog and I did just that.
+What will I do every month, week, and day to get closer to my goals?
+I can say I will download resources to learn about blogging in the last weeks of 2018 to prepare myself for setting up my blog, and I did just that.

-Reassess yourself, are you on the path to achieve your set goals or you are drifting off?
+Reassess yourself, are you on the path to achieving your set goals, or you are drifting off?
 Examine yourself through the weeks and months and make changes if necessary.

 For instance, if your resolution is to save more in the coming year, you can specify the amount of money you want to save every day or week and if at a point in time you realize that it’s not possible to save that money, you can change the amount and save according to your abilities.

 I cannot stress how important this is.
-A lot of people make amazing resolutions, the start of so well and when failure stares them in the face, they quit.
+A lot of people make amazing resolutions, they start so well and when failure stares them in the face, they quit.